 These consolidated annual accounts have been prepared on a going concern basis using the historical cost principle, with the exception of derivative financial instruments, which have been recognised at fair value.

 (b) Comparative information

-The accounting criteria used in preparing these consolidated annual accounts have been applied consistently for the two years presented, except for the application of IFRS 16 set forth in note 2.
+The accounting criteria used in preparing these consolidated annual accounts have been applied consistently for the two years presented.